top of page

 Weathering

 Weathering is a multi-sensory flesh sculpture made of bodies, sounds, scents, liquids and objects choreographed by Faye Driscoll.
 Ten people (dancers/singers/crew) enact a glacially morphing tableau vivant on a mobile raft-like stage surging through the Anthropocene.
 Their voices generate a score that crescendos and resonates as they clutch, careen and cleave, in a space too small to contain them, spilling off the edges.
 The audience embanks the performers, close enough to smell the sweat and feel the steam of the central, spiraling scenes.
 The symphonically active, luminously living work is a breathing, leaking, choreography of micro events within a momentum thrusting from just beyond the perceivable.
-Driscoll and her team of collaborators ask: How do we feel the impact of events moving through us which are so much larger?
-Yet are animating and activating our bodies all the time?
-How do we get closer to the impact?
-Can we slow down enough to feel the dust, hurt, howl, absence, spill, plume?

 PRESENTATIONS

-April 2023 (WORLD PREMIERE), New York Live Arts
+Apr 2023 (WORLD PREMIERE), New York Live Arts, NYC, NY

 TELL EM WHAT YOU WANT